 A power outage is usually for a short time — several hours or maybe a day.
 It's usually local — a neighborhood, part of a city, or maybe even a whole city.

-If the grid goes down, it will affect the entire country.
+If the grid goes down, it may affect the entire country.
 Preparing for a long-term grid down scenario is the most difficult challenge we can undertake.
 It could, if it was an EMP, take us back to almost the stone age, or at least back to the time before electricity.

-If the power is out for less than two hours, then the food in your refrigerator and freezer will be safe to consume.
+If the power is out for less than two hours, the food in your refrigerator and freezer will be safe to consume.

 If the power is out for longer than two hours, follow these guidelines: